Noviny/react-dice/README.md

 ```

 ## How does it work (and how can I make it work for me)
-The `rolls` prop is where most of the heavylifting is going on.
+The `rolls` prop is where most of the heavy lifting is going on.
 It accepts an array of objects that conform to the following shape:

 ```
 {